 Cooking temperature is what determines how soft or how hard your toffee will be.
 If you want to have softer toffee, then you will cook it at a slightly lower temperature.
 To get a harder toffee, like with this salted toffee, you will cook it to a slightly higher temperature.
 This allows the toffee to reach the “hard-crack” temperature so that it is brittle enough to crack apart cleanly.

-If the toffee for your Salted Almond Toffee has become grainy and crystallized, that usually means that the temperature got too hot during the cooking process.
+If your toffee has become grainy and crystallized, that usually means that the temperature got too hot during the cooking process.
 It also happens when sugar crystals form on the edges of the pot and then spread throughout.
 Keeping the temperature at the right level is important for smooth and delicious toffee.

-To store this salted toffee recipe, wait until it has completely cooled before breaking it into pieces.
-Then pack the pieces in an airtight container and store it at either room temperature, or in the refrigerator or freezer.
+Storing: Store this Easy Toffee once it has completely cooled.
+Break it into pieces, then pack them in an airtight container and store it at either room temperature, or in the refrigerator or freezer.

 At room temperature, homemade toffee should last for 2 weeks.
-If your house is on the warm side, then you may want to keep this Salted Almond Toffee in the refrigerator to keep the chocolate from melting.
+If your house is on the warm side, then you may want to keep this Easy Toffee in the refrigerator to keep the chocolate from melting.
 In the fridge, it will last about a month.

 Ingredients